videosdk-live/videosdk-rtc-unity-sdk-example/README.md

 # videosdk-rtc-unity-sdk-example

-## How to install VideoSDK package?
+## How to install the VideoSDK package?

 1. Open Unity’s Package Manager by selecting from the top bar:
    **Window -> Package Manager**.